MicrosoftDocs/visualstudio-docs/docs/vsto/calling-code-in-vsto-add-ins-from-other-office-solutions.md

     -   Set the **Register for COM interop** property in the project where you define the interface.
 This property is necessary only if you want to enable clients to use early binding to call into the VSTO Add-in.

  The following code example demonstrates an `AddInUtilities` class with an `ImportData` method that can be called by other solutions.
-To see this code in the context of a larger walkthrough, see [Walkthrough: Call code in a VSTO Add-in from VBA](../vsto/walkthrough-calling-code-in-a-vsto-add-in-from-vba.md).
+To see this code in the context of a larger walkthrough, see [Walkthrough: Call code in an VSTO Add-in from VBA](../vsto/walkthrough-calling-code-in-a-vsto-add-in-from-vba.md).

  [!code-csharp[Trin_AddInInteropWalkthrough #3](../vsto/codesnippet/CSharp/Trin_AddInInteropWalkthrough/AddInUtilities.cs#3)]
  [!code-vb[Trin_AddInInteropWalkthrough#3](../vsto/codesnippet/VisualBasic/Trin_AddInInteropWalkthrough/AddInUtilities.vb#3)]